timmywil/panzoom/README.md

   // Indicate that the element should be contained within it's parent when panning
   // Note: this does not affect zooming outside of the parent
+  // Set this value to 'invert' to only allow panning outside of the parent element (basically the opposite of the normal use of contain)
+  // 'invert' is useful for a large panzoom element where you don't want to show anything behind it
   contain: false,

   // Transform value to which to always reset (string)